yosiaibnu05/thepixelage/README.md

-# Frontend Technical Test – Animated Hero Section
+# Frontend Technical Test – Animated Page

 ## 🔗 Live Demo
 You can view the live version hosted at: